 Your backpacking base weight is very important to your overall ease in long-distance hiking, while less important the shorter duration of your hikes.
-If you are planning something like a thru-hike then you will want to ensure you have a lower base weight then if you were to go on a day hike.
+If you are planning something like a thru-hike then you will want to ensure you have a lower base weight then if you were to go on a day hike, so what is backpacking base weight?

 Your base weight is the overall weight of your backpack without food, water, and clothing you wear actively.
 Strategically limiting this backpacking base weight is one strategy that many new hikers don’t manage well on their first long-distance hikes.